-- Ensure biodiversity conservation are integrated into agricultural planning and policy processes, including the updating of existing plans and extensions - To ensure that farming households have links to market mechanisms and other incentives to adopt and maintain biodiversity-friendly land use practices during and after project end (such as through creation of a special label for biodiversity friendly products to give it a distinct market niche, and linking their marketing through national chain of supermarkets or to restaurants) - For site 2, the expert will have specific experiences of incentive based fisheries and marine/ aquatic resources management - To build capacity of extension agents and local government agencies to include promotion of incentive oriented agro ecosystems management - Ensure technical support and assistance is available and provided to support project implementation.
+- Ensure biodiversity conservation are integrated into agricultural planning and policy processes, including the updating of existing plans and extensions - Construction of a special label for biodiversity friendly products to give it a distinct market niche, and linking their marketing through national chain of supermarkets or to restaurants) - For site 2, the expert will have specific experiences of incentive based fisheries and marine/ aquatic resources management - Construction of extension agents and local government agencies to include promotion of incentive oriented agro ecosystems management - Ensure technical support and assistance is available and provided to support project implementation.

-- Ensure project capacity building, awareness, educational and training programmes are developed and implemented; - Ensure resources are available to conduct training, including offering technical support.
+- Ensure project capacity building, awareness, educational and training programmes are developed and implemented; and - Ensure resources are available to conduct training, including offering technical support.